puppetlabs/puppet-docs/source/pe/3.7/razor_using.markdown

 ## 2. Create a Tag

-1. Create a JSON file for your tag and save it at this location: http://localhost:8150/api/collections/tags/small.
+1. Create a JSON file for your tag.
 Give the tag a name and a rule.
 For this example, the JSON file is called `tag.json`.
 The tag is called `small` and the rule says that any machine that has less than one gigabyte of memory should be tagged with this tag.

 		{